My Architecture Projects at a Glance (3) | Best of Architech Studios

 Of course, the designer didn't forget to put the separation between the two apartments, but apparently, he ignored all that is related to a good architectural conception.

-Fig.1- The original layout of the current floor before being modified later, Photo Source: 101ArchiTech Archive
+Fig.1- The original layout of the current floor before being modified later, Photo Source: 101ArchiTech Archive |

-Fig.2- The initial conception of the project: a total ignorance of the simplest and primitive regulations for managing an elevation the right way, and I apologize for this piece of crap!
+Fig.2- The initial conception of the project: a total ignorance of the simplest and primitive regulations for managing an elevation the right way, and I apologize for this piece of crap! |

 The mission that I was entrusted with consisted of somehow rehabilitation of the plan layout in a way to kill that feeling of entering a long pathway that traverses the apartment from its entrance to the last of the rooms that stack like classrooms along both sides.

-• The effective Entrance Area should be very distinguished from the other area that leads to the bedroom or the private area in the home.
+- The effective Entrance Area should be very distinguished from the other area that leads to the bedroom or the private area in the home.
 (Area 1)

-• The transfer Area to the bedrooms' privacy.
+- The transfer Area to the bedrooms' privacy.
 This area can feature built-in closets needed for storing various household linens and other useful stuff, therefore limiting the wasted spaces in general.
 (Area 2)

-Fig.3- The proposed layout plan with the necessary modification, Photo Source: 101ArchiTech Archive
+Fig.3- The proposed layout plan with the necessary modification.
+Photo Source: 101ArchiTech Archive |

 We still have the second part of the mission which is the exterior elevations.
 Since we did solve the plan layout and almost all its issues, all the remaining tasks will be automatically fixed; A method that I always follow based on a good design must commence from the inside and then reach the outside.

 Fig.4- The final conception rendered with the mental ray engine, Photo: 101ArchiTech Archive.
-All rights reserved © 2013
+All rights reserved © 2013 |

 — Project No. 2

-The next selected project in the review was compounded from four blocks, similar to each other: All I had to do is to model just one of them and then clone the others along in a straight line.
-A housing project and commercial retail at the ground level, this resort was somehow a first of its kind in its geographic location, where there are some restrictions for using material and architectural conception as well.
+The next selected project in the review was compounded from four blocks, similar to each other: All I had to do was model just one of them and then clone the others along in a straight line.
+A housing project and commercial retail at the ground level, this resort was somehow a first of its kind in its geographic location, where there are some restrictions for using materials and architectural conception as well.
 It is located in the Northern Governorate of Lebanon, in Meriyata town.

-Fig.5- The complex in a general view starting the street below, Photo: 101ArchiTech Archive, All rights reserved © 2013
+Fig.5- The complex in a general view, starting from the street below.
+Photo: 101ArchiTech Archive, All rights reserved © 2013 |

-Such as the Hammered Natural Stone Cladding type and color as Kour (the type name was derived from a region recognized for its containment and extraction of natural rocks especially noted for its natural and original color)
+The materials were selected according to the local environment, such as the Hammered Natural Stone Cladding type and color.
+Kour (the type name was derived from a region recognized for its containment and extraction of natural rocks, especially noted for its natural and original color)

 Another wall stone cladding is to be used on the external parts of the building.
 The concept of this treatment takes into consideration the vitality of such a resort that includes all types of entertainment and services.